nitk-nest/NeST/nest/experiment/info/README.txt

 This folder contains JSON files and sub-folders containing plots.
 The JSON file contains timestamped data collected by NeST.
 Of course, this is not meant to be read by you.
-It is provided in case you would like to generate your own custom plots from data provided by NeST.
+It is provided in case you would like to generate your own custom plots from the data provided by NeST.

 The sub-folders (netperf/, ping/, etc) contain plots.
 These plots are made from their respective JSON files.
 For example, plots inside netperf/